Not WordPress Themes. Full Blueprints.

 Senior developer and founder of PeakZebra

-PeakZebra is dedicated to helping you build applications and “app-like-things” in your WordPress environment.
-And it’s done using blocks, the key part of the “new era” of WordPress.
-Blocks for apps makes sense for a lot of reasons, including that:
+PeakZebra is dedicated to helping you start off with a website that’s ready to go.
+It’s got the parts you need installed.
+It’s configured.
+It’s well designed.
+It’s got little touches of extra functionality built in using PeakZebra custom blocks.
+Because, yes, it’s done using blocks, the key part of the “new era” of WordPress.
+Blocks make sense for a lot of reasons, including that:

 - They fit seamlessly into the normal content creation workflow